linuxprogramking/LinuxToolkit/README.md

 CPU % utilisation averages will not work on virtual machines.
 I will in future add a clause specific for VMs.

-Any advice/suggestions(/job opportunities!) can be relayed to my email, I can be contacted on linuxprogramking@outlook.com

 I would also appreciate any donations which can be sent to the following bitcoin address: